 “Against the risk of using CRISPR, you have to balance the consequences of not using this method: That we refrain from eliminating disease and suffering,” he concludes.

-Text: Anders Nilsson, first published in the magazine Medical Science no 1, 2016.
+Text: Anders Nilsson, first published in Swedish in the magazine Medicinsk Vetenskap no 1, 2016.

 CRISPR, which stands for clustered regularly-interspaced short palindromic repeats, is a type of DNA sequencer that is naturally present in the immune defence of bacteria.

 Together with small pieces of RNA and the protein Cas9, CRISPR forms a complex that searches for and neutralises viral DNA in the bacterium.
 Cas9 cuts up the harmful DNA.

 Researchers have modified CRISPR-Cas9 so that it is now able not only to cut up, but also to act as a search-and-replace function, which can both remove and add DNA.

 It is the piece of RNA that determines where in the DNA the complex will cut.
 By producing and introducing different RNA, CRISPR-Cas9 can be controlled to edit anywhere at all in the genome.